February 2016

 The advantages of securely bringing high-bandwidth IP connectivity to edge devices is leading to a game-changing expansion of opportunities.
 To do useful building operational analytics, you need high-volume building data—and you need it in real-time.
 Notably, the goals of better comfort and energy efficiency are often better served if the result of analytics processing is intended for machine decision-making.
 Visualizing the data for human interpretation is great, but you really want to move decision-making as close to the edge as you can.
 For example, if a physical security, lighting or HVAC control agent - sometimes called bot - knows what it is looking for, rules can be written to scan the network for just that type of event and trigger appropriate immediate action.
 The concept is akin to the type of video content analysis software that has ignited the IP-based video surveillance market with its ability to detect and react to predetermined patterns of objects and motion.

-The concept of small plentiful devices like VAV’s communicating with each other in a mesh is a commonly discussed machine-to-machine communications scenario; but what is likely to be even more critical to optimized operations in the future is communications that go on between devices like intelligent air handlers and a central plant.
+[an error occurred while processing this directive] The concept of small plentiful devices like VAV’s communicating with each other in a mesh is a commonly discussed machine-to-machine communications scenario; but what is likely to be even more critical to optimized operations in the future is communications that go on between devices like intelligent air handlers and a central plant.
 In any case, enabling efficient machine decision-making is going to define the competitive arena for building operational analytics solutions in the future.

 Today Controlco is tagging its projects in a manner consistent with Project Haystack conventions.
 For the most part, we bring the data through to an HTML5 visual interface, so humans can digest it.
 But we’re also considering how machines might digest it and act on it, and we are planning for that future.
 Both SkyFoundry and Tridium are investing in this by building more real-time data crunching capabilities into their analytics platforms.
 Likewise, IoT controller makers like Easy IO and KMC Controls are designing for real-time throughput and adopting standard Haystack naming.
 When the entire industry adopts a consistent approach to web semantics, setting up machine-to-machine communications will be possible without lengthy integration projects.
 This is the vision, and once momentum for BAS/IP starts to build, complete industry transformation may be here sooner than anyone thinks.